dreamfactorysoftware/portal-sandbox/README.md

-# oasys-examples
+# portal-sandbox

-## DreamFactory Oasys&trade; Example Code
+## DreamFactory Portal Sandbox Application

-Example code repository for DreamFactory Oasys&trade; (Open Authentication System).
+An application that demonstrates the abilities of the DSP ''portal'' service.